 A mix of both

 Another option is to have a mix of both.
 Adding extra weight to the bike is not a problem, provided it gives you extra comfort.
 That heavier saddle, those wider tires, and materials such as steel or titanium with more flexibility go a long way.
-Comfort should always be your top priority, when it comes to what kind of bike for bikepacking.
+Comfort should always be your top priority regarding what kind of bike you want for bikepacking.

 What gear do you already have?

-Before jumping into buying a new bike, if you are new to bikepacking, then consider what you already have.
-Many bikes can be turned into bikepacking bikes, and something that will work could be sitting in your shed at home.
+If you are new to bikepacking, consider what you already have before buying a new bike.
+Many bikes can be turned into bikepacking bikes; something that will work could be sitting in your shed at home.

 Is your current bike an option?